ivanreese/ivanish/README.md

-# ivanreese
+# ivanish

 A personal website.

-Run with `nodemon server.coffee` in dev, plz!
+You could `nodemon server.coffee`, but you don't have to.